pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 power_table(kb07_sim_half)
 ```

-<br/><br/>

 # 2. Simulate data from scratch

-TODO: in some situations it may be useful to simulate the data from scratch.
-That means that we specify the effect sizes manually...
-This is useful when (you have the information but didnt fit the data yourself??)
+In some situations, instead of using an existing dataset it may be useful to simulate the data from scratch.
+This could be the case when the original data is not available but the effect sizes are known.
+That means that we have to:

+a) specify the effect sizes manually
+b) manually create an experimental design, according to which data can be simulated

-If we simulate data from scratch, next to subject and item number, we can manipulate the arguments `β`, `σ` and `θ`.
+If we simulate data from scratch, aside from subject and item number, we can manipulate the arguments `β`, `σ` and `θ`.
 Lets have a closer look at them, define their meaning and we will see where the corresponding values in the model output are.

 ### **Beta**